Don Harper

-Don Harper (18 March 1921 – 30 May 1999) was an Australian jazz violinist and composer.
-During his long and diverse career, both in his native Australia and in the UK, he was a regular on radio and TV music shows, and recorded many albums as a solo performer or as leader of a group.
-He also composed themes for TV shows including World of Sport and Champion House, as well as incidental music for the 1968 Doctor Who story The Invasion.
+William Donald Harper (18 March 1921 – 30 May 1999) was an Australian jazz violinist and composer.
+Harper was best known for his compositions for British TV shows, including World of Sport, Champion House, and the Doctor Who story The Invasion.
+Often a regular on radio and TV music shows in both the UK and Australia, Harper recorded many albums as a solo performer or as leader of a band.
+Later in life, he would serve as the Head of Jazz Studies at Wollongong University.

 Early years

-Don Harper was born in Melbourne in 1921.
-He took up violin at the age of eight, and by his teens was playing in dance bands.
+Harper was born in Seddon, Victoria on 18 March 1921.
+He learned to play the violin, when he was 8, despite his father disliking the instrument.
+He was taught classical violin by Reg Bradley, a member of the Melbourne Symphony Orchestra, following a radio talent show.
+Harper began live performances at the age of 9 and became a band leader at 15.
+In the 1930s, Harper became interested in jazz, with Duke Ellington, Joe Venuti, Quintette du Hot Club de France, Stuff Smith, Roy Eldridge and Coleman Hawkins all serving as inspirations.
 By the mid-1940s, his band Don Harper and his Music were drawing big crowds in the Melbourne area.
 A decade of non-stop work led to his quartet winning a talent show in 1954 and provided funds for the next step in his career.

+Career

 First period in the UK (1955–1962)

 Following an invitation from British comedian Tommy Trinder, whom he met while touring Australia, Harper moved to the UK in 1955, and became a regular performer, as leader of a quartet or sextet, on many BBC Radio shows including Music While You Work, Workers' Playtime, and Midday Music Hall.
 He also worked as a solo violinist at cabaret clubs, as a session musician in recording studios, and conducted the orchestra at the nightclub The Talk of the Town.

+In 1956, The Don Harper Quartette released the Hot Fiddle album on Planet subsidiary, Constellation CMG 101.